babrams55/Inntro/README.md

-# Welcome to your Lovable project
+# Welcome to your Inntro

 ## Project info